Girder (comics): Powers and abilities

 Girder has superhuman strength and endurance.
 His body is made from a nearly indestructible steel that provides a high degree of protection from physical and energy attacks.

 In other media

 Television

 Tony Woodward appears in The Flash, portrayed by Greg Finley.
 This version was a childhood bully to Barry Allen and Iris West who became a metahuman with the ability to turn his skin into steel after falling into a vat of molten steel when the S.T.A.R.
 Labs particle accelerator exploded.
-In the episode "The Flash is Born", Woodward kidnaps West to force her to write about him defeating the Flash, who eventually defeats him with a supersonic punch.
-In "Power Outage", Woodward is released to fight Farooq Gibran / Blackout while Allen was temporarily depowered, only to be killed.
-In the episodes "Rupture" and "The Runaway Dinosaur", Team Flash reactivates the particle accelerator to give Allen his speed back, but their efforts inadvertently turn Woodward into a reanimated corpse.
-Once he returns from the Speed Force, Allen defeats him once more.
+In "Power Outage", Woodward is released to fight Farooq Gibran / Blackout while Allen is temporarily depowered, only to be killed.

 Film

 Girder makes a non-speaking cameo appearance in Superman/Batman: Public Enemies.